 Flaws: The app can sometimes behave in mysterious ways.
 In addition, although it will monitor heart rate and other health metrics in the water, it won’t track laps, strokes, and the like.

 The Versa 2 has received almost universal acclaim for its durability, accuracy, and its compatibility with Alexa.
 It tracks a wide array of health and performance metrics and displays everything clearly in real-time.
 The battery isn’t the longest-lasting you’ll find.
 But that’s as much a function of its workload as anything else.

 What we like: We like that it provides easy voice control.
 We like that it will count your laps without having to download a supporting app.
 It will also notify you of incoming calls and texts and store more than 300 songs.

 Flaws: They may hit you with the premium services hard sell.
 Also, Versa 2 and the iPhone aren’t on speaking terms.

 Not everyone is comfortable with wearing a fitness tracker on their arm.
-For those that want an alternative, there’s the Moov HR Sweat.
-It looks like your standard sweatband, but while you’re playing tennis or swimming, it’s keeping track of your vitals.
-Including pool laps.
-And doing so in a discrete, comfortable fashion.
+For those that want an alternative, there’s the Moov HR Burn.
+This is a chest band that keeps track of your vitals while you’re running, playing tennis or swimming.
+And does so in a discrete, comfortable fashion.

-What we like: We like having an alternative to the standard wristband.
-We appreciate that it provides feedback on both swimming performance and your activities on dry land.
-And we really like that it’s a genuinely useful sweat band.
+What we like: It’s nice to have an alternative to the standard wristband.
+We appreciate that it provides feedback on both HIIT performance and other activities.
+And it’s both comfortable and inconspicuous.